Skip to content

 FTLogger.getInstance().logBackground(logList);

-//Upload a single log
+//Upload single log

 FTLogger.getInstance().logBackground("test", Status.INFO)